 The sub-account user will receive an email to activate their account.
 They only need to set up a new password and will be able to login to your Shopmatic platform (myshopmatic.com) using the same email address and the new password that they have just entered.

-Only after the sub-account has been accepted and activated, should you then add another sub-account user.
+Only after the sub-account has been accepted and activated, you should add another sub-account user.

 Please note: All sub-accounts will not be able to access the Multi-user feature.

 Can I edit a sub-account after it has been activated?

 Yes, simply click on the user name, and you will be able to customise their permissions again.
 If you wish to pause access to a sub-account, there is an Active and Inactive radio button on the bottom left corner too.